 Wines are natural and affordable, and many are available by the carafe.
 Before wine, if you avoid the supplements, you can easily spend under 3o euros, particularly at lunch, where one, two, or three courses go for 15, 20, or 25 euros.

-Any neighborhood would be lucky to have a restaurant like this but, lucky for me, Philou is in mine.
+Any neighborhood would be lucky to have a restaurant like this.
+Lucky for me, Philou is in mine.

 Philou 12 avenue Richerand, Paris 75010, +33 (0)1 42 38 00 13 Lunch and dinner, Tues-Sat